 People with autoimmune and inflammatory diseases and those on immunosuppressive therapies will be evaluated after the vaccines are on the market, which is common practice.

-“Typically, patients are studied in phase 4 trials, or post-marketing surveillance, when a drug has been FDA approved,” says Dr. Castro.
+“Typically, patients are studied in phase 4 trials, or post-marketing surveillance, when a drug has been FDA approved,” says Mario Castro, MD, Vice Chair for Clinical and Translational Research in the Department of Internal Medicine and a pulmonologist at the University of Kansas School of Medicine, via email.
 With the information from phase 3 studies, he adds, scientists know what the expected efficacy and safety of a vaccine is so when they can begin studying “more difficult patient populations” they have some idea of what to anticipate.

-“This is very, very typical,” Dr. Calabrese says.
+“This is very, very typical,” says Leonard Calabrese, DO, head of the Cleveland Clinic’s Section of Clinical Immunology.
 “If you take the most recent vaccine for shingles, there were 36,000 patients in the clinical trial, but there were only a few score of patients with autoimmune disease, and none of them were on significant immune suppression.
 So now it’s several years later and we’re just figuring it out.”

-Even in the absence of specific data, experts in rheumatologic and autoimmune diseases have enough clinical experience to make educated guesses on a number of issues.
+Even in the absence of specific data, experts in rheumatologic and autoimmune diseases have enough clinical experience to make recommendations on a number of issues.
 Here are answers to common concerns.